tudocomp/tudocomp/docs/Documentation.md

 ## Statistics

-Now we'll look at how to add some statistic tracking to the implementation, to allow measuring of data that might be relevant for the evaluation of the algorithm.
-For this, the framework offers suitable methods on the `Env` type.
+Finally, we show how to add some statistic tracking to the implementation.
+The tracking allows to measure data that might be relevant for the evaluation of the algorithm like the number of computed factors, or the speed.
+To this end, the framework offers suitable methods in the `Env` class.

-The framework in general is capable of measuring the time and, if the `malloc_count` library is linked in, the used dynamic heap memory of a run.
+The framework is capable of measuring the time and the used dynamic heap memory during the execution.
+To enable the latter capability (tracking the memory), the library `malloc_count` has to linked in;
+`malloc_count` tracks the number of allocated bytes; it is unaware for what the memory is used specifically.
+> TODO: Hat Patrick nicht seinen eigenen malloc_count geschrieben?

-It can't know what the memory is used for specifically though, so the first set of tracking methods is about dividing the run time into different, possibly nesting, phases:
+We first present a set of tracking methods that divide the algorithm into different, possibly nesting, phases:

 ### Phases